laminlabs/lamin-blog/docs/annbatch.md

 **Figure 2 ([explore](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Processing pipeline from the originally published Tahoe-100M, over pre-shuffled datasets, to running the data loader, to plotting Figure 1.

+While the benchmarks here cache arrays from their cloud storage location to local disk, streaming data directly from S3 is a relevant use case, albeit resulting in lower loading speeds.
+A recent benchmark by Ryan Conrad[^conrad26] found `annbatch` to perform well in this case, too.

 ## Data & code availability

 - Paper: [arXiv:2604.01949](https://arxiv.org/abs/2604.01949)